nnk03/JAVASCRIPT-PROJECTS/README.md

 This is a set of 3 Projects using HTML, CSS and Vanilla Javascript

 [Project 1](./PROJECT%201/) is a Counter with additional save operation.
 When saved the last count is displayed and the counter resets to zero.
+The deployed project can be found [here](https://storied-babka-87f176.netlify.app).

 [Project 2](./PROJECT%202/) is a BlackJack game.